mustafahafidi/QC-to-LH/README.md

 - [..]
 Benchmark `lhp`
 - [..]
 Support for higher order properties (arrows as arguments)
 - [..]
+An option to select which proofs to generate in a module (and ignore the rest)
+- [..]
 Consider support for case expansion in sub terms (for example the type [[a]])
 - [..](optimization) make case expansion reuse user-provided cases, if induction prop is used, then it should add them directly to pre-existing clause